denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 When switching to the `io1` volume, the costs would be as follows:
 $0,138/GB * 30 GB = $4.14 per month.

-As you can see, the prices for both `io1` and `io2` are the same, despite the additional IOPS charge.
+As you can see, the prices for both `io1` and `io2` are the same, despite the additional `IOPS` charge.
 This is because there is a free baseline of 3000 IOPS, and OpenRemote is not changing these values.

 The price difference between `io` drives and `gp` drives is minimal.
 When creating an additional volume for storing (IoT) data, the root device can easily be scaled down to reduce costs, as it doesn't require much space.
 In this case, the costs would be approximately the same.
 To further reduce costs, OpenRemote can consider auto-scaling the volumes based on the actual amount of storage needed.
-Since EBS pricing is based on the amount of GB provisioned, not the amount used, this approach can help lower the bill even further.
+Since `EBS` pricing is based on the amount of GB provisioned, not the amount used, this approach can help lower the bill even further.

+<div style="page-break-after: always;"></div>

 ### 2.4 Volume Configuration

 #### 2.4.1.
 Prerequisites
- - You have an active AWS account with the necessary permissions to create a new volume.
+ - You have an active `AWS` account with the necessary permissions to create a new volume.
- - You have an existing Elastic Compute (EC2) instance, to attach the new volume.
+ - You have an existing Elastic Compute (`EC2`) instance, to attach the new volume.

 #### 2.4.2.
 Creating a new EBS Volume
-There are several methods to create a new Elastic Block Storage (EBS) volume, including using the AWS CLI, AWS CloudFormation, or the Management Console.
+There are several methods to create a new Elastic Block Storage (`EBS`) volume, including using the `AWS CLI`, `AWS CloudFormation`, or the Management Console.

 <img src="../assets/image/ec2-volume-creation.png" width="500">